 text transform: An effect that can be applied to a range of text that dictates how it should appear.
 Can be uppercase, lowercase, or none.

-Thread: A feature that allows you to reply to any comment on a Cloud document.
+Thread: A feature that allows you to reply to any comment on a Workspace document.
 It helps you have conversations for any document or Artboard and keep track of them.

 TIFF: A bitmap file format common with some operating systems that supports transparency.
 Files are uncompressed and can contain multiple resolutions.

-toolbar: The toolbar is a collection of tools and menus located along the top of the Sketch window.
+Toolbar: The Toolbar is a collection of tools and menus located along the top of the Mac app window.

 Tools: A toolbar item that allows you to choose a range of editing tools from a pop-up menu.